Nafees10/navm/spec/syntax.md

 ### Address

-This is translated to the data location, but can be written in a number of ways.
+This is translated to the data location, and can be written in a number of ways.
 Assuming this code:

 ```
 start:	add2	50	250